-for noise, the Environmental Protection Regulation 2008
+for noise, the Environmental Protection Regulation 2019

-for air, the Queensland Air Quality Sampling Manual and/or Australian Standards under 3580 Methods for sampling and analysis of ambient air, as appropriate for the relevant measurement
+for air, the Queensland Air Quality Sampling Manual and/or Australian Standard 4323.1:1995 Stationary source emissions method 1: Selection of sampling positions, , as appropriate for the relevant measurement

-for soil, the Guidelines for Surveying Soil and Land Resources, 2nd edition (McKenzie et al. 2008), and/or the Australian Soil and Land Survey Handbook, 3rd edition (National Committee on Soil and Terrain, 2009).
+for soil, the Guidelines for Surveying Soil and Land Resources, 2nd edition (McKenzie et al. 2008), and/or the Australian Soil and Land Survey Handbook, 3rd edition (National Committee on Soil and Terrain, 2009 or subsequent versions).

 for dust, Australian Standard AS3580.